CarltonSoftware/tabs2-php-client/docs/actor/add-phonenumber.md

-# Adding a phonenumber to an actor
+# Adding a phone number to an actor

 This file documents how to add a new phone number to a customer with the Plato API.